BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

     -------------

-    To allow a list of events also containing variables (now called placeholders) in any form, it is not possible anymore to use the percentage, instead the tilde `~` is used to separate the chance from the event.
+    To allow a list of events (now called actions) also containing variables (now called placeholders) in any form, it is not possible anymore to use the percentage, instead the tilde `~` is used to separate the chance from the event.

     <div class="grid" markdown>